liuworkgit/narrative-design-portfolio/README.md

 *Deep Down* is a VR game/experience where the player is a researcher who must brave the crushing depths to reach safety while being hunted by a monster.

 This was written for UBC's CRWR 213 Introduction to Writing for New Media course.

+## *ADHD Experience* Interactive Story
+A short piece of interactive fiction simulating what it's like to have ADHD.

+This was written for UBC's CRWR 213 Introduction to Writing for New Media course.